orb-community/pktvisor/src/inputs/sflow/README.md

 # Sflow Stream Input

-This directory contains a sflow/example stream input tap, suitable only for testing.
+This directory contains a the sflow input tap, suitable only for testing.